icyyolo/TikTokHackathonSubmission/README.md

 ```

 ### Stuff we have done!
-- Developed a Flask REST API Server for video processing and facial recognition
 - Integrated YOLOv8m-face model for high-accuracy face detection
 - Fine-tuned an ArcFace model to generate consistent, normalised 512-dimensional embeddings.
 The mean vector embedding is then stored in a database.
 - Facial Recognition is performed using the ArcFace model by calculating the cosine similarity between a detected face's embedding and the stored embeddings of known individuals.